pzmi/webflux-websocket-server/README.md

 # webflux-websocket-server

-Example of creating websocket server using Spring 5 WebFlux.
+Example of websocket server using Spring 5 WebFlux.